Online Instructor Led with Live Role Plays

 Includes Pre-Test, Post-Test & Workbook

-This Online Instructor Led Workshop will also help you teach participants how to:
+This workshop will help you teach participants:

 Introduction and Course Overview You will spend the first part of the day discussing what will take place during the workshop.
 Students will also have an opportunity to identify their personal learning objectives.